 - 60+ million stock images, graphics, and videos

 Canva Pro is a huge step up from the free version.
 If you want to learn more, check out my reasons for why Canva Pro is worth the money.
 Or, click HERE or the banner to get a free trial of Canva Pro and check it out for yourself, risk free.

-Canva is a great design software, but everything has its limitations.
-Luckily, with the right tricks and workarounds, we can knock these limitations down and continue to create great designs using PDFs within Canva.
-With a simple conversion, we can turn PDFs into images that work seamlessly with Canva.
+Canva is a great design software, that can now work with PDFs!
+Simply drag and drop them into your homepage and start designing.
+If you need your PDFs to be added to an existing design, with a simple conversion, we can turn PDFs into images that work seamlessly with Canva.
 Simple as that.
 Happy designing!